shellSided/MysticStory/README.md

-Survive a frigid wasteland, while a certain guest consumes your world from the inside out.
+Explore a beautiful world of magic and treachery.

 This project was built with https://github.com/juraj-hrivnak/.minecraft